 3. Nha Trang, Vietnam

-Aaron and I rented a little studio apartment for $23 a night (everything in Vietnam is ridiculously affordable!) and time just floated by.
-We made home-cooked meals in our tiny kitchen.
+Aaron and I rented a little studio apartment at a place called Cozy Condos for $23 a night (everything in Vietnam is ridiculously affordable!) and time just floated by.
+We made home-cooked meals in our own kitchen.
 We became masters of the art of crossing the street – a dangerous feat in this motorbike-crazed country.
-We gorged ourselves on banh mi chay (vegetarian Veitnamese sandwiches) from roadside stalls.
+We gorged ourselves on banh mi chay (vegetarian Vietnamese sandwiches) from roadside stalls.
 And we savored every drop of fresh bia hoi (Vietnamese beer).
 We even flirted with the idea of staying in Vietnam forever.
 After two months on the road it was nice to call a place home, for a little while.
 And it was the first time I realized just how easily I could see myself living in Southeast Asia.

 4. Camiguin, Philippines